When you hear anyone refer to your core, you no doubt think of your abs — or at least some other guy or gal’s enviable six-pack.

-While the abdominal muscles are a vital component to your core, and the ones that get the most play, other muscles make up this area of the body, as well.
-Those of your lower back, glutes and even hips play a role in core strength.
-Any weakness in these muscles can bring about a number of signs and symptoms.
+While the abdominal muscles are a vital component to your core, and the ones that get the most attention, other muscles make up this area of the body as well.
+The muscles of your lower back, glutes and even hips play a role in core strength.
+Any weakness in these muscles can bring about a number of problems and issues.

 Poor posture is often an indication of a weak core.
 The muscles that make up your abdomen and lower back help to stabilize your pelvis and spine, keeping your upper back and shoulders in a neutral position.

-Lower Back Pain
+2. Lower Back Pain

 Lower back pain is another good indicator of weakness in your core muscles.
 When your core isn’t as strong or balanced as it should be, the curvature of your lumbar spine can change.
 Even the slightest difference can place undue pressure on the vertebrae, discs or articulate facets that make up your spine, as well as the muscles, tendons and ligaments that surround it, making you much more prone to injury.

 Overall weakness is also a sign that your core muscles are weak.
 This weakness, however, doesn’t need to manifest from the core itself.
 Instead, weakness in your arms and legs can indicate a poorly conditioned core.
 The muscles of your core stabilize your spine and pelvis, which you already know.
 But it’s this stability that helps transfer the strength needed to rapidly contract the muscles for more powerful movements.